RikGr/blog/_posts/2022-06-01-Dagger-Xpirit-Innovation-Day.md

 ## What is dagger?

 Let's start with a little background information of the tool itself.
 As stated [on their website](https://dagger.io) with Dagger you can build powerful CI/CD pipelines quickly, then run them anywhere.
 Written in [CUE](https://cuelang.org/), these pipelines run in a Docker container which means they can run on any platform that supports Docker.
 This includes running the pipeline *locally*, a great benefit when you are building and setting up a pipeline and what to get quick feedback and results.
 For more information see the above mentioned website and their [docs](https://docs.dagger.io/) page.
 We also used the [github repo](https://github.com/dagger) for examples and extra details.

-Just to be clear: The Dagger we talk about here is not the same as [Google Dagger](https://github.com/google/dagger\), the dependency injector.
+Just to be clear: the Dagger we talk about here is not the same as [Google Dagger](https://github.com/google/dagger\), the dependency injector.

-## Could we made it work?
+## Can we make it work?

 As we started our day and installed Dagger on our machines, it became clear quite early that there was no out-of-the-box support for Microsoft Azure as of yet.
 We found no documentation or code examples for deploying Azure infra or an integration with Pipelines.
 This meant we had to build up the pipeline from scratch.
 So what are the building blocks we can work with?
 It all starts with a *Plan* and in this plan you can define *Actions* in which you define what you actually want to do.
 You can write and define your own Actions but luckily there are a lot of Actions out there you can import and use in your Dagger Plan (such as actions for Build and Run stuff).